Northland Christian School: Main campus

-MS & HS classrooms

-Standardized Tests
+Standardized tests

 Northland is exempt from TAKS (Texas Assessment of Knowledge and Skills) since it is a private school.
 Students in grades Kindergarten to 9th grade take the Stanford Achievement Test.
 Students in grades 3,5, and 7 take the OLSAT Achievement Test.
-In 7th grade, students identified as "gifted and talented" take the SAT Test for admission into Duke's TIP Program.
+In 7th grade, students identified as "gifted and talented" used to take the SAT Test for admission into Duke's TIP Program, before the Duke TIP Program shut down due to COVID-19.
 In 10 or 11th grade, students take the PSAT/NMSQT test.
 In 11th and/or 12th grade, students take the SAT and/or the ACT tests.

 Athletics

 Northland Christian School offers athletics for both middle and high school students.
 All students are also required to participate in Physical Education or Athletics.
-There is an option for students participating in Olympic-level sports such as gymnastics, cheerleading, tumbling, soccer, taekwondo, karate, baseball, football, swimming, etc. outside of school as Off-campus PE to take study hall if they document at least 15 hours per week.
+There is an option for students participating in Olympic-level sports such as gymnastics, cheerleading, tumbling, soccer, taekwondo, karate, baseball, football, and swimming outside of school as off-campus PE to take study hall if they document at least 15 hours per week.

-Northland Christian School provides the following sports: Baseball, Basketball, Cheerleading, Cross Country, Football, Golf, Soccer, Softball, Swimming, Tennis, Track, Volleyball.
+Northland Christian School provides the following sports: baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, swimming, tennis, track, and volleyball.

-Sixth grade students are allowed to try out for Seventh grade teams.
-Eighth grade students are allowed to try out for high school sports if needed by the school to fill in the vacant spots such as the Junior Varsity Baseball Team.
+Sixth grade students are allowed to try out for seventh grade teams.
+Eighth grade students are allowed to try out for high school sports if needed by the school to fill in the vacant spots, such as on the junior varsity baseball team.
+The sports services provided by Northland Christian School allow many students to participate in competitive leagues between other schools and do what they love to represent the Cougars.

-Fine arts
+Extracurriculars

 Northland Christian School provides a variety of fine arts courses of performing and visual arts.
 Courses such as art, drama, photography, orchestra, choir, and jazz ensemble are available.

+The debate team has been sponsored and coached by members of the Lanier law firm and family, and has generally been seen by locals as the most successful extracurricular team Northland offers.
+The extracurricular options at Northland Christian School invite many to take part in their passions.